curious-containers/cc-agency/docs/guide.rst

    faice --help

-If these tools cannot be found, you should modify :code:`PATH` or fall back to executing the tools as Python modules.
+If these tools cannot be found, you should modify :code:`PATH` (e.g. append :code:`${HOME}/.local/bin`) or fall back to executing the tools as Python modules.

 .. code-block:: bash